thecarp/dactyl-keyboard/doc/execution.md

 * Pro: Convenient for a small set of bundled designs.
 * Pro: Fast iterations when you change a configuration.
 * Con: You need Make.
-* Con: Advanced configuration selection is awkward.
+* Con: No advanced selection of configuration files.
 * Con: Slow iterations when you change application source code.

 ### Examples

-To produce OpenSCAD files for the default configuration, just run `make` in your terminal, from the project folder.
-As of v0.5.0, the default configuration is a 62-key DMOTE.
+To produce OpenSCAD files for the Dactyl-ManuForm, just run `make` in your terminal, from the project folder.

-To produce something more similar to Tom Short’s original Dactyl-ManuForm instead of a DMOTE, run `make dactylmanuform_46key` instead of `make`.
+To produce a Concertina instead of a Dactyl-ManuForm, run `make concertina_64key` instead of `make`.
 There is a very short list of such canonical build targets in the `Makefile`.
-Notice that Make echoes its commands to your terminal so you can see which [YAML](https://en.wikipedia.org/wiki/YAML) files are used for each target, and in what order.
+A similarly short list of modifiers, such as `vis` for visualization, can be mixed in, e.g. `make vis concertina_64key`.

-If you want to weave in more such files, you can put more YAML paths on the command line or name an intermediate canonical target, or do both.
-However, this is not what Make is for, so you will need to finish with a named target that actually calls the application, as in `make vis dmote_62key`, where `dmote_62key` is the otherwise implicit default, and `vis` is a predefined intermediate target for visualization.
-Ultimately, this is a limited method, and therefore not the only method.
+Make shows you each command it runs, so you can see which YAML files are used for each target, and in what order.
+However, arbitrary YAML files cannot be mixed in by this method.

 ### Further automation